 Even if a course is pre-approved, the course is not automatically updated as a UCSB equivalent on GOLD.
 This form must be submitted to PBS for “PSY” credit to be awarded.

 If a course is not pre-approved, a copy of the course syllabus (not a catalog description) must be emailed to firstname.lastname@example.org for evaluation by PBS Faculty.
 Course evaluation is facilitated by the Undergraduate Advising team.

 Found on the List:

 If a direct match is found on the list, then the PBS Faculty members have pre-approved that course for the listed credit.
 Classes can be awarded credit to a major requirement “Area” or specifically to a PSY # course.
 Within UC legal repeat standards (and with no new units earned), students can retake an equivalent course for a better grade at another UC, if needed.
-Unit values and transfer eligibility will be awarded by the Registrar, not PBS.
+Unit values and transfer eligibility will be awarded by the Registrar and Admissions, not PBS.

 Not Found on the List:

 If a direct match is not found on the list, then the PBS Faculty members will evaluate the course for “PSY” catalog credit.
 Submit a proper course syllabus to the Undergrad Advisors (see above).
 Students with pending petitions will be notified as soon as the Faculty replies with their evaluation.
 Please expect one to two weeks for a response.

 Best practice is to submit a syllabus before taking the course to ensure the credit will apply to the major.
 A student can take courses prior to Faculty evaluation, but there is no guarantee that an unapproved course can receive credit for PBS units.
 Contact the UC or CSU campus instructor (or department) to request a copy of the syllabus.
 (Note: At public institutions, syllabi are considered public records and often can be found online).